Armin-razaghnejad/PostManagementApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

+This project is developed with Standalone components provide technique for more information see [here](https://angular.io/guide/standalone-components)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.